AnXh3L0/anxh3l0.github.io/content/about.md

 title = "About"
 +++

 My name is Anxhelo Lushka, I'm a UX Developer and DevOps Engineer, graduated in computer engineering and a heavy open source user and advocate.
 I contribute to FOSS projects, such as Fedora, LibreOffice, OpenStreetMap and [many more](https://github.com/AnXh3L0).
-I am a member of [Open Labs Hackerspace](https://openlabs.cc/en), the first hackerspace in Albania, founded in 2012.
-I am also a Fedora Ambassador and a Document Foundation member.
+I am an ex-member of [Open Labs Hackerspace](https://openlabs.cc/en), the first hackerspace in Albania, founded in 2012.
+I am also a Fedora Ambassador and an ex-member of the Document Foundation.

 In this website I will showcase my best works over time and some articles I write related to events I've organized/participated in, security and privacy in general, tips and tricks etc.

-During the past 6 years I have organized tens of events and conferences such as [OSCAL](https://osc.al) (Open Source Conference Albania), [LibreOffice Conference](https://libocon.org) and more.
+During the past 8 years I have organized tens of events and conferences such as [OSCAL](https://osc.al) (Open Source Conference Albania), [LibreOffice Conference](https://libocon.org) and more.

 :sparkles: **[Resume](/resume "My resume as a single page")**